 -

-A draft government proposal will be drawn up based on the proposal of the legislative drafting group.
-The draft government proposal will be circulated for comments though the Lausuntopalvelu.fi service towards the end of 2025.
-According to the preliminary schedule, the government proposal will be submitted to Parliament in the spring of 2026, and the legislation will enter into force at the beginning of 2027.
+The memorandum will be circulated for comments on the Lausuntopalvelu.fi website at the turn of 2025–2026.
+According to the preliminary schedule, the government proposal will be submitted to Parliament in the late spring of 2026.
+The aim is for the legislation to enter into force at the beginning of 2027.

 -